adeeljameel810-byte/Networking-/README.md

 # 🌐 Networking Fundamentals: Basics to Advanced

-A comprehensive, structured learning path for mastering computer networking from ground zero to advanced concepts.
+A comprehensive, structured learning path for mastering computer Networking from ground zero to advanced concepts.
 This repository serves as both a study guide and practical reference for anyone looking to understand how networks work.

 ## 📋 Table of Contents